-A warm coming-of-age novel about a community banding together in the wake of a tornado, perfect for fans of reader favorites like Fish in a Tree by Lynda Mullaly Hunt and Lost in the Sun by Lisa Graff.
+A warm-hearted coming-of-age novel about a community banding together in the wake of a tornado, perfect for fans of Kate Messner and Lynda Mullaly Hunt.

 The night of the sixth-grade dance is supposed to be perfect for Maddie; she’ll wear her beautiful new dress, she’ll hit the dance floor with her friends, and her crush, Avery, will ask her to dance.
 Most importantly, she’ll finally leave her tiny elementary school behind for junior high.
 But as the first slow song starts to play, her plans crumble.
 Avery asks someone else to dance instead–and then the power goes out.
 Huddled in the gym, Maddie and her friends are stunned to hear that a tornado has ripped through the other side of town, destroying both Maddie’s and Avery’s homes.